Chapter 2 - Eligibility Requirements

 If the original order is terminated due to the relocation of the child but another order is issued in a new jurisdiction, USCIS considers the dependency or custody to have continued through the time of adjudication of the SIJ petition, even if there is a lapse between court orders.

-The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA 2008) simplified but did not remove the Department of Homeland Security (DHS) consent requirement.
-In order to consent, USCIS must review the juvenile court order to conclude that the request for SIJ classification is bona fide, which means that the juvenile court order was sought to obtain relief from abuse, neglect, abandonment, or a similar basis under state law, and not primarily or solely to obtain an immigration benefit.
-The court ordered dependency or custodial placement of the child is the relief being sought from the juvenile court, and the factual basis of each of the required findings is evidence that the request for SIJ classification is bona fide.
+The Trafficking Victims Protection and Reauthorization Act (TVPRA 2008) simplified but did not remove the DHS consent requirement.
+In order to consent to the grant of SIJ classification, USCIS must review the juvenile court order and any supporting evidence submitted to conclude that the request for SIJ classification is bona fide, which means that the juvenile court order was sought to protect the child and provide relief from abuse, neglect, abandonment, or a similar basis under state law, and not primarily to obtain an immigration benefit.
+USCIS therefore looks to the nature and purpose of the juvenile court proceedings and whether the court order was sought in proceedings granting relief from abuse, neglect, or abandonment beyond an order with factual findings to enable a person to file a petition for SIJ classification.
+Generally, the court-ordered dependency or custodial placement of the child is the relief being sought from the juvenile court, and the factual basis of each of the required determinations is evidence that the request for SIJ classification is bona fide.

 USCIS recognizes that there may be some immigration motive for seeking the juvenile court order.
-For example, the court may make findings in separate hearings and the petitioner may request an order that compiles the findings of several orders into one order to establish eligibility for SIJ classification.
-A special order issued to help clarify the findings that were made so that USCIS can determine the petitioner’s eligibility for SIJ classification does not mean that the order is not bona fide.
+For example, the court may make determinations in separate hearings and the petitioner may request an order that compiles the determinations of several orders into one order to establish eligibility for SIJ classification.
+A special order issued to help clarify the determinations that were made so that USCIS can determine the petitioner’s eligibility for SIJ classification does not mean that the order is not bona fide.

 Grounds of inadmissibility do not apply to the adjudication of the SIJ petition.
 Therefore, a petitioner does not need to apply for a waiver of any applicable grounds of inadmissibility in order to be eligible for SIJ classification.

 Unlike some other immigrant visa petitions, SIJ classification does not allow the petitioner’s family members to be included on the petition as derivative beneficiaries.
 SIJ petitioners that have adjusted status to that of a lawful permanent resident may petition for qualifying family members through the family-based immigration process.
-However, a petitioner who adjusts status as a result of an SIJ classification may not confer an immigration benefit to his or her natural or prior adoptive parents.
-This prohibition also applies to a non-abusive, custodial parent, if applicable.
+However, a petitioner who adjusts status as a result of an SIJ classification may not confer an immigration benefit to his or her natural or prior adoptive parents, even after naturalization.
+This prohibition applies to a custodial parent when the juvenile court has found reunification is not viable with the other parent.

 2. [^] USCIS interprets the use of the term “child” in Section 235(d)(6) of the William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008 (TVPRA 2008), Pub.
 L. 110-457 (PDF), 122 Stat.
 5044, 5080 (December 23, 2008), to refer to the definition of child in INA 101(b)(1), which states that a child is an unmarried person under 21 years of age.